-Past National President Blanche Beverstock: Brother Cleon, I had some nice things I was going to say to you, but you have taken my breath away with that beautiful introduction; and my only hope is that I am worthy of all the nice things you said.
+Past National President Blanche Beverstock: Brother Cleon I had some nice things I was going to say to you, but you have taken my beath away with that beautiful introduction; and my only hope that I m worthy of all the nice things you said.

-As we were coming over here, I was wondering why I was appointed Chairman of this Committee and I am beginning to think that it was because I was not only a member of your Department of New Hampshire, but that I was a member of your own Auxiliary in Keene, and a close personal friend.
-Brother Cleon, I want you to know that the membership of your Camp and Auxiliary have watched, with a great deal of interest, your work for the Sons.
-Perhaps not all have been accomplished that you would have liked, but you have worked unceasingly throughout the year and I know that what you have given to this organization during the past year will come back to you.
-We are very proud of the work you have done in building up this organization.
+As we were coming over here, I was wondering why I was appointed Chairman of this Committee and I am beginning to think that it was because I was not only a member of your Department of N w Hampshire, but that I was a member of your own Auxiliary in Keene, and a close personal friend.
+Brother Cleon, I want you to know that the bership of your Camp and Auxiliary have watched, with a sat deal of interest, your work for the Sons.
+Perhaps not all have bee accomplished that you would have liked, but you have worked unceasingly throughout the year and I know that what you have given to this organization during the past year will come back to you.
+We very proud of the work you have done in building up this organization